Sitefinity/Telerik.Sitefinity.Samples.Charity/README.md

 *	Telerik.DataAccess.Core.nupkg

-You can find the packages in the official [Sitefinity Nuget Server](http://nuget.sitefinity.com).
+You can find the packages in the official [Sitefinity NuGet Server](http://nuget.sitefinity.com).

 ### Login